Looking for a way to use the equity you have in your home to get a loan?

 Second mortgages allow you to do just that.

-In this article we will be discussing the different types of second mortgages, pros and cons, and alternatives to 2nd mortgages.
+This article will discuss the different types of second mortgages, pros and cons, and alternatives to 2nd mortgages.

 What is a second mortgage?